Kravuar/ReservApp/README.md

    No dependencies, no unnecessary fields, cool in general
 9. Move all consistency checks from persistence ports to domain facades
 10. Use Redisson for multi-instance lock consistency
-11. Remove duplication in application properties?
+11. Remove duplication in application properties, exception handling and some other stuff
 12. Use error codes instead of messages in exceptions
 13. Do I need a lock and synchronization at all for simple actions like update description, activeness...?
 14. Define schema.sql with constraints, indexes and other staff